T0nyX1ang/Mathematical-Modeling/README.md

 # Mathematical-Modeling
-For Mathematical Modeling Contest in September.
 These are useful tools we may use.

 # ezga.m
 ## Demonstration:
   * Using *Sheffield University's GA Toolbox* [http://codem.group.shef.ac.uk/index.php/ga-toolbox] to optimize minimum searching of a function.
 There are two other functions to accomplish the *elitist* method.
 There are *eltselect* and *eltchange*.